Krotera/Screeps/README.md

 - Generate and maintain a creep population
 - Autoplace tavern flag
 - Repairer role
+- Tower defense
+- RCL-paced creep population targets

 ## To Do
 - Buildings
 - Roads based on paths
-- RCL pacing (creep body plans and building limits)
+- RCL-paced creep body plans and building limits
 - Creep awareness of being stuck and swapping places with others if applicable (might want to use `Creep.prototype`)
 - Colonization of other rooms
+- Militarized creeps
-- Defense
+- Defense routines

 ## License
 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html)